 Buy Your Alcohol-Free Wine

-If you’re looking to try this yourself, you can grab your Very Cautious One Gewürztraminer Riesling from our shop today.
+If you’re looking to try this yourself, you can grab your Very Cautious One Gewürztraminer Riesling from Wise Bartender today.
 Or maybe you want to try a different white wine in this creamy sauce?
-Either way, we’ve got the perfect alcohol-free wine for you:
+There’s a wide variety of alcohol free wines on offer.

 As with any meal I cook for the first time, there were a number of things I’ll do differently for next time in the hope of making a good meal great.